haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ## Attendance Policy
-Although face-to-face meeting in class is the primary modality of instruction, the lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-In-person attendance is generally expected for all classes throughout the semester.
+In-person attendance is required and generally expected and for all classes throughout the semester.
 However, absence or remote attendance due any unavoidable reasons will be accommodated.
-If you need to miss a class or attend remotely, please inform me in a timely manner (if the situation permits).
-In such cases, it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
-If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact me for working out alternate arrangements as soon as the situation permits.
+If you need to miss a class or attend remotely, please inform the instructors in a timely manner (if the situation permits).
+To help accommodate unavoidable absences, the lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
+It it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
+If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor(s) via e-mail for working out alternate arrangements as soon as the situation permits.
 Note that office hours and the discussion forum are available to assist you as well.